-All visitors must sign in on arrival and collect a visitor's badge or sticker.
-They should be referred to the School Information Poster which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
-Visitor badges/lanyards/stickers must be worn at all times when in school.
+All visitors must sign in on arrival and collect a visitor's lanyard (green lanyards are provided to visitors who have DBS clearance).
+They will be referred to read the School Information Leaflet which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
+Visitor lanyards must be worn at all times when in school.
 All visitors must sign in.
-Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE (if applicable).
+Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.
 All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.